 What exactly does Lightloch mean?

-The name Lightloch was chosen by me as an internet alias back around the year 1997.
+The name Lightloch was chosen by me as an internet alias back around 1997.

 Basically I was registering for an account on a popular web-gaming site and my first choice for a username was taken, so the registration suggested, among many others, the name Lightloch as an alternative.
 It stuck with me and I have used it since.